Skip to content

 Reasoning preservation

 Tool-use loops round-trip reasoning content parts (with opaque meta such as signature / data) into the next provider call when the effective reasoningRetention is not 'strip'.
-The handoff boundary is independent: filters.stripReasoning() is always applied to messages forwarded to a sub-agent regardless of the intra-loop policy.
+The handoff boundary is independent of the intra-loop policy: the default handoff filter and every filters.compose(...) chain append filters.stripReasoning() unconditionally, so reasoning crosses to a sub-agent only if you pass a bare, non-composed filter that keeps it.

 Agent-level model fallback